dcarolinahdev/to_do/README.md

 # A to-do list app in Flask

+## The app

-# Versions
+### Versions

     Flask 2.1.3

 You can see complete list in requirements.txt.

+## Blueprints

+It is a series of routes that can be integrated into the main app but from another directory.

-# How to run this app in localhost?
+## How to run this app in localhost?

 1. Create and activate your virtualenv with python version 3.8.10